Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

-In this Letter, we address whether a harmonically trapped 1D Bose gas enters a collisional HD regime.
-While the uniform system is integrable, this question is particularly relevant under weak confinement, which slightly breaks integrability and thus hinders fast thermalization.~To this end, we use dipole-compressional (DC) oscillations \cite{Tey2013,Hu2014,DeRosi2015,DeRosi2016} as a probe, since their frequencies at high temperatures differ between the collisional HD regime \cite{Hu2014} and the CL regime \cite{DeRosi2015, DeRosi2016}, as shown in Table~\ref{Tab:DC freq}.
-This behavior contrasts with that of the lowest breathing mode---extensively studied experimentally and theoretically \cite{Sinatra2001, Menotti2002, Moritz2003, Haller2009, Schmitz2013, Fang2014, Hu2014, Chen2015, DeRosi2015, Gudyma2015, Choi2015, DeRosi2016, Bouchoule2016, Bayocboc2023}---which has the same frequency in both regimes.~The 1D Bose gas can be realized in ultracold atom chips, optical lattices and tube traps \cite{Tolra2004, Kinoshita2004, Bouchoule2011, SalcesCarcoba2018}, making it an ideal platform to study DC modes, which have been measured in Fermi gases \cite{Tey2013}.
+This Letter sheds light on the impact of the hole-induced anomaly on collisional effects and collective oscillations in harmonically trapped configurations, thereby providing a universal framework that connects microscopic and macroscopic phenomena in 1D Bose gases.~In doing so, we investigate dipole-compressional (DC) oscillations \cite{Tey2013,Hu2014,DeRosi2015,DeRosi2016} --the lowest compressional modes with the same parity as the center-of-mass (dipole) mode-- across the anomaly temperature, explaining their behavior in terms of the thermal population of the underlying excitations in the spectrum.~To this end, DC modes provide excellent probes, since their frequencies at high temperatures differ between the collisional hydrodynamic \cite{Hu2014} and collisionless regimes \cite{DeRosi2015, DeRosi2016}, as shown in Table~\ref{Tab:DC freq}.~This behavior contrasts with that of the lowest breathing mode---extensively studied experimentally and theoretically \cite{Sinatra2001, Menotti2002, Moritz2003, Haller2009, Schmitz2013, Fang2014, Hu2014, Chen2015, DeRosi2015, Gudyma2015, Choi2015, DeRosi2016, Bouchoule2016, Bayocboc2023}---which has the same frequency in both regimes.~The 1D Bose gas can be realized in ultracold atom chips, optical lattices and tube traps \cite{Tolra2004, Kinoshita2004, Bouchoule2011, SalcesCarcoba2018}, making it an ideal platform to study DC modes, which have been measured in Fermi gases \cite{Tey2013}.